darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 ## 13.1 - First pairing

 1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing).
-2. Power up the Exlene controller by holding Y + Home simultaneously until LED start blinking fast.
+2. Power up the controller by holding the Sync button until LED start blinking fast.
 3. LED will stop blinking once pairing is complete.

 ## 13.2 - Reconnect